-COMPONENT SOIL TEST SUFFICIENCY LEVEL RECOMMENDATIONS/COMMENTS рН 6.0 - 6.5 Below 6.0 risks zinc and aluminum toxicity Above 6.5 risks manganese deficiency (refer to charts in UGA Peanut Production Guide) Grid sampling and variable rate liming is recommended Dolomitic lime is recommended over calcitic lime to maintain good soil test Mg levels unless these levels are already very high (&gt;150) Nitrogen (N) Soil Not Tested Consider using an inoculant, preferably liquid, every field, every year but especially if out of peanut production for 3 years or more Apply 60 lbs/N if you have an inoculant failure (40-60 DAP) Sulfur (S) Soil Not Tested Sulfur is not a limiting factor on Coastal Plain soils due to deep tap root, gypsum use and subsoil sulfur Phosphorous (P) 30 lb/a Sufficiency level is lower than for other crops since peanut is a deep tap rooted crop and good scavenger of P If soil test P is maintained at good levels for other crops in rotation then P fertilizer should not be needed.
-However, if soil test P is considered low enough, P fertilizer will be recommended and should be applied Soil Test P P205 Recommended (lb/A) (lb/A) &lt;15 80 16-30 50 31-60 0 &gt;60 0 Potassium (K) 60 lb/a Sufficiency level is lower than for other crops since peanut is a deep tap rooted crop and good scavenger of K If soil test K is maintained at good levels for other crops in rotation then K fertilizer should not be needed.
-However, if soil test K is considered low enough, K fertilizer w be recommended and should be applied Soil Test K K20 Recommended (lb/A) (lb/A) &lt;30 80 31-60 50 61-150 0 &gt;150 Excess K in the pegging zone (top 4 inche of soil) can interfere with calcium uptake by pods and cause pops Calcium (Ca) 500 lb/a and Ca:K of at least 3:1 in pegging zone If EITHER of these levels are not met, then apply 1000 lb/a gypsum at early bloom to runner-type peanuts All peanuts to be saved for seed should receive 1000 lb/a gypsum at early bloom even if these levels are met All Virginia-type peanuts should receive 2000 lb/a gypsum at early bloom even if these levels are met
+COMPONENT SOIL TEST SUFFICIENCY LEVEL RECOMMENDATIONS/COMMENTS рН 6.0 - 6.5 Below 6.0 risks zinc and aluminum toxicity Above 6.5 risks manganese deficiency (refer to charts in UGA Peanut Production Guide) Grid sampling and variable rate liming is recommended Dolomitic lime is recommended over calcitic lime to maintain good soil test Mg levels unless these levels are already very high (>150) Nitrogen (N) Soil Not Tested Consider using an inoculant, preferably liquid, every field, every year but especially if out of peanut production for 3 years or more Apply 60 lbs/N if you have an inoculant failure (40-60 DAP) Sulfur (S) Soil Not Tested - Sulfur is not a limiting factor on Coastal Plain soils due to deep tap root, gypsum use and subsoil sulfur Phosphorous (P) 30 lb/a Sufficiency level is lower than for other crops since peanut is a deep tap rooted crop and good scavenger of P If soil test P is maintained at good levels for other crops in rotation then P fertilizer should not be needed.
+However, if soil test P is considered low enough, P fertilizer wil be recommended and should be applied Soil Test P P205 Recommended (lb/A) (lb/A) < 15 80 16-30 50 31-60 0 Potassium (K) 60 lb/a - Sufficiency level is lower than for other crops since peanut is a deep tap rooted crop and good scavenger of K - If soil test K is maintained at good levels for other crops in rotation then K fertilizer should not be needed.
+However, if soil test K is considered low enough, K fertilizer will be recommended and should be applied - Soil Test K (Ib/A) (1b/A) (1b/ Calcium (Ca) 500 lb/a and Ca:K of at least 3:1 in pegging zone If EITHER of these levels are not met, then apply 1000 lb/a gypsum at early bloom to runner-type peanuts All peanuts to be saved for seed should receive 1000 lb/a gypsum at early bloom even if these levels are met All Virginia-type peanuts should receive 2000 lb/a gypsum at early bloom even if these levels are met